Costello (barony): Name

-The Costellos were one of the many great Irish families which, during the seventeenth century destruction of everything Gaelic, produced famous rapparees who fought against Oliver Cromwell and the parliamentarians.
+The Costellos were one of the many great Irish families which, during the seventeenth-century destruction of everything Gaelic, produced famous rapparees who fought against Oliver Cromwell and the parliamentarians.

 The local Costello landholders lost title to their lands to Theobald Dillon, 1st Viscount Dillon in some sharp practices during the period of the Tudor reconquest in the province of Connacht.
 To save expense and ensure the smooth legal transfer he persuaded them to allow him surrender their lands for them in one land-title in the surrender and regrant process and have it regranted in his name, becoming the legal landowner in the process.
 He never returned the land-title to the native owners as had been intended.
 The title of Viscount Dillon of Costello-Gallen, was especially created for him in the Peerage of Ireland in 1622 when Lord President of Connaught confirming his position.
 This would lead to rapparee actions by Dudley (or Dubhaltach Caoch) Costello against the Dillons in the seventeenth century.
 Dudley was an officer in the army of the Confederate Catholics in 1642, and later became a colonel in the Spanish army.
 Returning to Ireland after the Restoration and disappointed by his failure to recover the family estates, he devoted the rest of his life to wreaking vengeance on the new Dillon proprietors until his death in 1667.

-Loughglynn, built circa 1715, was the seat, or main residence, of the Dillon family in Costello who became absentee landlords in the nineteenth-century.
+Loughglynn, built c.
+1715, was the seat, or main residence, of the Dillon family in Costello who became absentee landlords in the nineteenth century.
 The land remained with the Dillon family until Harold Dillon, 17th Viscount Dillon sold the estate in counties Mayo and Roscommon, amounting to 93,652 acres, to the Congested Districts' Board on 11 May 1899.